whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <DD>Sample Size, $2?</DD>
 </DL>

-<p>Okay, I can live with this brand and product, so finally something that's acceptable.
-The scent is refreshing and invigorating, perfect as a body wash and will be great for when I'm traveling next momth for my vacation.</p>
+<p>Okay, I can live with this brand and product, finally something that's acceptable.
+The scent is refreshing and invigorating, perfect as a body wash and will be great for when I'm traveling next month for my vacation.</p>

 <DL>
 <DT>Listerine - Zero Mouthwash</DT>
 <DD>Sample Size, Value $1?</DD>
 </DL>

 <p>What an odd thing to receive in a subscription box that describes itself as a beauty and lifestyle box.
-Although I can surely use this, I'm not yet quite sure on how I feel about receiving it.</p>
+Although I can surely use this, I'm not yet quite sure on how I feel about receiving it.
+Hmmm.</p>
 <br>

 <center><img src='/images/AdoreBoxJune2015Acne.jpg'></center>